titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-objectinheritance.rst

   	                hostgroups        all-servers,linux-servers,web-servers
   	                }

-<note important>If you use a field twice using several templates, the value of the field will be the first one found!
+   .. important:: If you use a field twice using several templates, the value of the field will be the first one found!
    In the example above, fields values in all-servers won't we be replaced.
-Be careful with overlaping field! </note>
+Be careful with overlaping field!

 Implied Inheritance